 COPREXATM has been designated by the FDA as an "orphan drug" for the treatment of Wilson's disease patients presenting with neurologic complications.
 CORRECTATM has also been designated by the FDA as an "orphan drug" for the treatment of pouchitis patients.
 We intend to file for "orphan drug" designations in the EMEA (the European equivalent of the FDA) for both COPREXATM and CORRECTATM for similar uses.
 Pursuant to our agreements with our scientific inventors and universities, we have acquired these designations.
-Orphan drug designation is an important element of our competitive strategy because there are no composition of matter patents for COPREXATM, TRIMESTATM or CORRECTATM.
-Any company that obtains the first FDA approval for a designated orphan drug for a rare disease generally receives marketing exclusivity for use of that drug for the designated condition for a period of seven years in the United States and ten years in the European Union.
+Orphan drug designation is an important element of our competitive strategy because there are no composition of matter patents for COPREXATM a designated orphan drug for a rare disease generally receives marketing exclusivity for use of that drug for the designated condition for a period of seven years in the United States and ten years in the European Union.